zayhindss/MNIST-Recognition-Neural-Network/README.md

 TO USE:

-download MNIST test and training datasets in CSV format and name them as so:

-mnist_test.csv
-mnist_train.csv
+unzip mnist.zip file, and have both csv files in same directory as NN2.java